TechwriterSSchmidt/ChainJuicer/README.md

 ### MOSFET Wiring (Direct Drive)

 To prevent the pump from triggering briefly during boot (floating pin), use a Logic Level MOSFET (e.g., NCE6020AK) and a Pull-Down resistor.
 Do **not** use an NPN driver stage (Emitter Follower) as it may cause threshold voltage issues with 3.3V logic.

+**Important:** The 200Ω series resistor and 10kΩ Pull-Down resistor are **mandatory** to prevent the pump from running uncontrollably during the ESP32 boot sequence.

 ```ascii
 ESP32 GPIO (the one that switches the MOSFET